16. Environments and evaluation (*)#

 ## [1] "f" "method" "na.rm" "x" "y" "yleft" "yright"

-Consider the following function factory:
+Consider a function factory:

 gen_power <- function(p)